gellmr/App472.Solution/README.md

 Ignore this and click "Decrypt password"

 You will see the plain text password.
-It will be scrambled numbers, letters, and symbols about 30 characters long...
+It will be scrambled numbers, letters, and symbols about 32 characters long...

 ################################

-Copy this plain text password and use it with the (downloaded) `App472.Syd.Dev.rdp` file
+Copy this plain text `password` to your clipboard ... we are about to use it with the (downloaded) `App472.Syd.Dev.rdp` file.

-It offers to remember the password.
+Double click `App472.Syd.Dev.rdp` ... this will launch `Remote Desktop Connection` which is a windows program.

+Important - Right click to pin the program to your taskbar.

+Now Right click again to open a context menu, and launch `Remote Desktop Connection` again...

+At the bottom corner of the program is an expanding menu called `Show Options` ...
+Click this.

+Under `Connection settings` choose `Open` and select the .rdp file we were just using.

+This will populate the Computer and User name fields.
+Now click the tab `Local Resources`

+Under `Local devices and resources` click `More`

+Under `Drives` click `Windows C:` and OK

+This is super important as we need to be able to access our local filesystem to send the deploy files to our remote instance.

+Go ahead and click `Connect` ... there is a warning that it cannot identify the remote computer.
+Go ahead and click `Connect` to proceed.

+Next appears a window saying `Enter your credentials`

+Paste the `password` we got earlier.

+There is one more warning that the certificate is not trusted.
+Proceed anyway (Yes)

-You should now be able to remote desktop in, to the windows server instance.
+You should see the blue desktop of the remote windows server instance.

+Now you are logged in, you can go through windows settings and change the `password` to something else if you want.

+This will help if you go away from keyboard and come back to find the rdp has logged out and wants you to type the long password again.

 NOTE - if you stop the instance... `App472.Syd.Dev.rdp` will become invalid.
-You will need to delete `App472.Syd.Dev.rdp` and repeat the above steps (CONNECT TO THE INSTANCE)
+You will need to delete `App472.Syd.Dev.rdp` and repeat the above steps again.
+(CONNECT TO THE INSTANCE)

 --------------------------------------------------